-David is available to speak on a variety of topics, including
+David regularly speaks at conferences and training programs and is available to speak on a variety of topics, including

 - Mindfulness: What is it, how does it work and how will it change the future?